-Opening our mailboxes to find them stuffed full of unwanted mail items is inconvenient and annoying, for sure.
+Opening your mailbox to find it stuffed full of unwanted mail items is inconvenient and annoying, for sure.

 But hey, at least we’re doing our part by recycling, right?

-Even prior to the new Chinese restrictions, known as the China Sword law, it appeared a good amount of recyclable materials were simply being lumped in with the trash.
+Even prior to the Chinese restrictions, known as the China Sword law, it appeared a good amount of recyclable materials were simply being lumped in with the trash.

-We’re not buying it.
+So, we’re not buying it.

 — Deadspin (@Deadspin) December 9, 2016

 According to the annual Statistical Fact Book of the Data & Marketing Association, direct mail marketing in the US is a $10 billion industry.
 It results in an astounding 85+ billion pieces of junk mail per year.

 In 2013, the US produced approximately 20,700,000 tons of paper.
 This level of production uses up to 110 million trees in a single year for paper alone.

 With circa 117 million households in the US, simple math yields that 12% of these trees – 13 million trees(!) – are destroyed to produce junk mail.